friendly-bits/geoblocker-bash/README.md

 The ip lists are fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
 RIPE stores ip lists for countries in other regions as well, so currently this can be used for any country in the world.

-Intended use case is a server/computer that needs to be publicly accessible only in a certain country or countries (whitelist), or should not be accessible from certain countries.
+Intended use case is a server/computer that needs to be publicly accessible only in a certain country or countries (whitelist), or should not be accessible from certain countries (blacklist).

 I created this project for running on my own server, and it's being doing its job since the early releases, reducing the bot scans/attacks (which I'd been seeing a lot in the logs) to virtually zero.
 As I wanted it to be useful to other people as well, I implemented many reliability features which should make it unlikely that the scripts will misbehave on systems other than my own.
 But of course, use at your own risk.
 Before publishing a new release, I run the code through shellcheck to test for potential issues, and test the scripts on my server.